 Courage, connection, and community are the driving values of Carli's life and work.
 She values the opportunity to help people create meaningful, long-term change through workshops, therapy, coaching and consultation.
 She brings 20 years of clinical expertise to her workshop offerings in professional, educational, and athletic realms.

 Carli is an advocate for resilience skill development within the workplace, in the classroom, on the sports field, and at home.
 She states, "We are who we are wherever we go.
 Personal growth is professional growth.
 It's athletic growth.
 It's academic growth.
 It's parenting growth.
 We need to make resilience skill development accessible for all people, across community settings.
 Resilient people make a community stronger."

 Giving back is important to Carli.
 Dedicated educators and school administration have made a positive impact on Carli's life, from early childhood education through her PhD program.
 Showing gratitude in action, Carli offers an education discount in her provision of school-based programs.
 She has provided multiple pro-bono workshops for school district employees during the Covid-19 pandemic.
 Carli also enjoys volunteering at her children's school and values opportunities to connect with and support the hard working and dedicated staff.
 Additionally, Carli supports the Suicide Prevention Collaborative (SPC), a community-based organization which supports suicide prevention and mental health awareness.

-Carli married her spouse in 2007 and is a mother of two kind, elementary-aged kiddos.
+Carli married her spouse in 2007 and is the mother of two active, elementary-aged children.
 She enjoys spending time with her family members and loves time in nature.
-She's a former soccer player and swimmer.
+Carli is a former soccer player and swimmer.
 She received a partial knee replacement in 2014 due to repeated sports injuries.
-She currently swims laps to stay active and connected to an athlete mindset.
-She **loves** cheering for her children and their teammates at swim meets is one of her favorite ways to spend a Saturday morning.
+These days she swims laps to stay active and connected to an athlete mindset.
+Cheering for her children and their teammates at swim meets is one of her favorite ways to spend a Saturday morning.